mcalthrop/testing-with-java/step-2-tdd-fibonacci-junit/README.md

 ## The exercise

+### Getting started

+- you may want to fork this repo
+- clone the repo to your local machine
+- open the project in your editor or IDE
+- open a terminal application, and make sure you are in the `step-2-tdd-fibonacci-junit/code` directory

 ### Fibonacci sequence

 The Fibonacci sequence is a list of numbers whereby each number is the sum of the previous two numbers.